A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Application Examples

 We will be working with three-dimensional parameter spaces $X \subseteq \mathbb{R}^3_{\geq 0}$.
 In particular, we consider points $\mathbf{x} = (x_1, x_2, x_3)$ in the $2$-simplex

 as illustrated in Figure~\ref{fig:2simplex}.
-Scaling all reaction rates by a common factor only changes the speed at which the chemical system evolves, not the (probability distribution of the) outcome of the simulation.
+For this example, scaling all rule rates by a common factor only changes the speed at which the chemical system evolves, not the (probability distribution of the) outcome of the simulation.
+Thus, for a given point in parameter space, there is no need to consider the rest of the points lying on the line starting at origin and passing through the point.
 Therefore, we normalize the rates such that their sum is a constant, here chosen to be one.
+In Gillespie simulation, this sum determines the speed with which the system develops, and we here ensure that this is the same for all the nominal points considered.

 We present the main results of the sensitivity analysis as a series of 2D plots.
 Our data (points on the simplex and their estimated gradient vector) are of course 3D objects, but such data is notoriously hard to present in a clearly readable fashion, hence this choice of presentation.
 To help the interpretation, we show the points and their gradients in two different types of projections: a projection onto the plane of the simplex and three projections onto the three basic 2D planes of the 3D coordinate system (as an example, see Figure~\ref{fig:product-combined} below).
 In the latter type of projections, the two axes represent the rate constants of two of the three reactions (the remaining rate constant is given by the requirement that the three rates sum to one).
 The vectors shown are the gradient at each point, subjected to the same projection and colored to show the value of the observable at the point in question.
 To improve readability, the vectors have been scaled so that the maximum length appearing equals the distance between points.